M2-Ventures-EHR/killbill-swagger-coden/README.md

 ```

-However, to simplify things one can use the `build.sh` script:
+However, to simplify things one can use the `build.sh` script (On Windows, you can use [Git Bash](https://git-scm.com/download/win) to run this script):

 * The script will retrieve the KB version (requires a running instance of Kill Bill)
 * The script will retrieve the swagger spec (requires a running instance of Kill Bill)